College of Arts, Humanities and Business

 The following consent form should normally be used (with amendments as appropriate):

-If your participants are children or vulnerable adults, you will need to do a DBS check.
-Please contact Karen Williams for further information.
+If your participants are children or vulnerable adults, you may need to do a DBS check.
+Please discuss with your supervisor or School’s ethics officer, or contact Karen Williams for further information.

 If you are a student, your next step is to meet with your supervisor in order to discuss the first draft of the application.
 Once you have integrated your supervisor’s comments, you should submit the application form and supplementary materials by email to your School’s Ethics Officer, copying your supervisor in who should confirm that they have read and agree with the proposal.
 The School’s Ethics Officer will advise you further.